Catholic Church in Mexico: Prelates

 José Garibi y Rivera was the first Mexican cardinal of the Catholic Church.
 Javier Lozano Barragán having served 10 years as a cardinal-deacon, was promoted to Cardinal Priest of Santa Dorotea by Pope Francis on 12 June 2014.
 Pope Francis selected 15 new cardinals for the Church in January 2015, one of whom was for Mexico in the archdiocese of Morelia.
 Alberto Suárez Inda is Morelia's first cardinal.
 According to an Associated Press story, he "has helped mediate political conflicts and kidnappings in one of Mexico's most violence-plagued states".
 On 7 December 2017, Pope Francis named Cardinal Carlos Aguiar Retes Archbishop of Mexico to succeed Norberto Rivera Carrera, "a pastor who had as many detractors as supporters" after 22 years in the post.
 His installation was scheduled for 5 February 2018.
 The Tablet said the appointment was not a surprise because Aguiar is "a towering ecclesial figure in Central and Latin America".

 Freedom of religion

 The constitution declares that Mexico is a secular state and provides for the right to religious freedom.
 In 2023, the country was scored 4 out of 4 for religious freedom.

-In the same year, the country was ranked as the 38th most difficult place in the world to be a Christian.